Vladimir Stojković: Senior

 On 29 July 2010, in a vague statement to the Serbian sports daily Sportski žurnal, Stojković intimated a possibility of "temporarily stepping away from the national team" if he did not manage to find a club where he would get regular playing time by the time the Euro 2012 qualification process started.
 Antić did not call him up for the home friendly with Greece, as well as the first two competitive games against Faroe Islands and Slovenia.

 However, after the manager was fired after the draw with Slovenia, Stojković was selected again by new coach Vladimir Petrović, for the next qualifier against Estonia on 8 October 2010.
 This was the first national team home match for the player following his move to Partizan, and he received a fair amount of verbal abuse from the Red Star fans in the crowd, which affected his performance as he let in a long-range goal to help the visitors tie the score at 1–1; later, with the hosts trailing 2–1, he made another mistake that led to a goal after miscommunication with centre back Aleksandar Luković, leading to a back pass that ended up in the Serbian goal.

 Only four days later, before the start of the qualifying match against Italy in Genoa, Stojković was assaulted by a group of Red Star fans who broke into the Serbian team bus.
 He returned to the national team setup more than a year after the incident, being called for two friendlies in November 2011.

 On 11 October 2014, with Serbia losing 0–1 away to Armenia in a Euro 2016 qualifier, Stojković saved a late penalty from Marcos Pizzelli, after which Zoran Tošić scored the final equaliser.

 In June 2018, he was selected for the 2018 World Cup, playing all three group stage matches.

 Personal life

-In June 2009, Stojković married his model girlfriend Bojana.
-The couple have a son, Lav, who was born in April 2011.
+In June 2009, Stojković married his model girlfriend Bojana (née Rajić) with whom he has a son.
+The couple divorced in 2014.

 Stojković's older brother, Vladan, was also a footballer and a goalkeeper.
 He spent most of his career in Portugal with Leça FC (1994–2000), settling in the country with his Portuguese wife after retiring and fathering Vladimir; the latter played youth football with Sporting whilst his uncle represented the club, and also appeared for Portugal at youth level.